How to watch the full 2024 WNBA season

-2024 WNBA season: How to watch Caitlin Clark's next game tonight, plus the full WNBA schedule
+2024 WNBA season: How to watch Caitlin Clark's next game, plus the full WNBA schedule

 The WNBA’s 28th season tipped off on Tuesday, May 14, and between the Caitlin Clark Effect and the already fast-growing fanbase, there are likely to be some new fans of women's basketball tuning in this year.
 So whether you’re brand new to streaming the sport or you’re a seasoned WNBA fan who simply can’t keep up with the ever-changing list of channels you might need to watch every WNBA game, we’ve got you covered.
 The 2024 WNBA regular season will see a whopping 149 games air live on national TV or streaming.
 The catch?
 Those games will be split across eight channels and streaming platforms: ESPN, ESPN2, ABC, CBS/Paramount+, CBS Sports Network, Amazon Prime Video, Ion, NBA TV — with even more games streaming on WNBA League Pass.